bkamapantula/bkamapantula.github.io/_posts/2020-10-24-chart-classification-deep-learning.md

 Below donut chart is interpreted as a bar chart possibly due to the blocky nature of the legend labels.

 ![donut interpreted as bar chart](../../../images/design2code-donut-bar-2.png)

+Some charts with heavy text are interpreted as bar charts.
+We'll increase the training data and document our learnings in the future.

 ## Design2Code